JnyJny/JnyJny.github.io/content/2018-10-06-howto-c-like-me.md

 `fprintf()` call.
 The `usage()` function is going to exit anyway, so I don't bother setting `errno` or making a big stink about using a correct program name.

+The big class of errors we are trying to avoid here is dereferencing a NULL pointer.
+This will cause the operating system to send a special signal to our process called `SYSSEGV` which results in unavoidable death.
+The last thing your users want to see is a crash due to SYSSEGV.
+It's much better to catch a NULL pointer so you can emit better error messages and shutdown the program gracefully.

 Some people complain about having multiple `return` statements in a function body.
 They make arguments about continuity of control-flow